elixir-git/xgit/lib/xgit/README.md

 (These modules are agnostic with regard to storage architecture to the maximum extent possible.)

-A **storage architect** will construct a module that implements the `Xgit.Repository` behaviour and then implement the necessary callbacks to direct git content into the desired storage mechanism.
+A **storage architect** will construct a module that encapsulates the desired storage mechanism in a `GenServer` process and makes that available to the rest of Xgit by implementing the `Xgit.Repository` behaviour interface.

 **Guideline:** With the exception of the reference implementation `Xgit.Repository.OnDisk`, all code in Xgit should be implemented without knowledge of how and where content is stored.